Explore Japan's Cultural Heritage

 Osaka

-Activities: Enjoy the vibrant Dotonbori district at night, visit Osaka Castle, and explore the Universal Studios Japan theme park.
+Activities: Enjoy vibrant Dotonbori district at night, visit Osaka Castle, and explore Universal Studios Japan.

 Accommodation: Business hotels, modern hostels.